lhl2617/VSLilyPond/docs/COMMANDS.md

 ### VSLilyPond: MIDI Input: Set input device

-Set MIDI input device for input.
-You can also change this manually in settings under `Vslilypond › Midi Input: Input`.
+Set workspace-folder specific MIDI input device for input.
+You can also change this manually (for more scopes) in settings under `Vslilypond › Midi Input: Input`.

 ## Compilation

 ### VSLilyPond: Compile

-Invoke the `lilypond` command to compile the file.
-See settings under `Vslilypond › Compilation` for additional settings like arguments.
+Compiles a main lilypond file (if specified in settings).
+Otherwise, compiles the currently active lilypond file.
+(Use VSLilyPond: Compile this specific file` to compile the currently active file).
+See settings under `Vslilypond › Compilation` for additional settings.

-## Project
+### VSLilyPond: Compile this specific file

+Compiles the currently active lilypond file.
+Use `VSLilyPond: Compile` to compile a main file if specified in settings.

-### VSLilyPond: Init Project
+### VSLilyPond: Kill Compilation Process

-Creates a VSLilyPond project file for finer (folder-level) configuration.
+Kill the compilation process.